vestrel00/contacts-android/DEV_NOTES.md

 the Contacts Provider automatically adds a group membership to the favorites group for all RawContacts linked to the Contact.
 Setting `STARRED` to false removes all group memberships to the favorites group.

-> If the RawContact is not associated with an Account, then no group memberships that are created.

 The `STARRED` is interdependent with group memberships to the favorites group.
 Adding a group membership to the favorites group results in `STARRED` being set to true.
 Removing the membership